skyvers/Aged-care/readme.md

 In the next part of the tutorial, we will load our Aged care application created through Skyve foundry into an IDE- Integrated Development Environment (set of programming tools for writing an application).
 To extend its functionality using Skyve's Low code XML language.

-In this part of the tutorial, we will edit and change the layout to the Patient, Assessment, and Facility documents.
+In this part of the tutorial, we will edit and change the layout to the Resident, Assessment, and Facility documents.

 If you believe that you already achieved what you want from this tutorial and you do not have java programming skills, you can leave the tutorial at this point.
 Otherwise, we encourage you to proceed to the Java Extensions.